namanadlakha3/An-Application-based-on-Probability-Prediction-using-Randomization-Algorithms/README.md

 Baccarat is a game of cards which contains 8 decks.
 There are 416*415*414*413 possible cases in first hand which makes it almost impossible to be followed for patterns/predictions.
 To be able to even calculate the probabilities with a great deal of accuracy, it takes a large amount of time.
-Hence, it served as a suitable problem statement that could be solved by our algorithms.
+Hence, it served as a suitable problem statement that could be solved by our algorithms

 ### The following algorithms are implemented in these ways:
  #### 1).
 Las Vegas